paul-hoehne/dha-shell/README.md

 To view the document.
 (Note there is an Explore button int he query console, which allows you to browse documents.)
 When you are prompted for credentials, try using the user credentials defined in src/main/ml-config/security/users.

+## Step 4 - Import the Workspace

+Log in to the query console <code>http://[server]:8000/</code> and on the right you'll see a dropdown called "Workspace".
+Select the drop down and import Workspace option.
+That will open a file upload box.
+Navigate to the "DHA-VCE.xml" file and upload it.
+You now have an example workspace.

 ## What You Have